intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/core.md

 ---
 ## **MaxoutDense**
-A dense maxout layer that takes the element-wise maximum of nbFeature, Dense(inputDim, outputDim) linear layers.
+A dense maxout layer that takes the element-wise maximum of linear layers.

 This allows the layer to learn a convex, piecewise linear activation function over the inputs.